 Other TPE sites we manage - There are sites that are worthy of management despite no land protection through ownership or easement.
 Such works preserves the quality of the site, and hopefully some protection can be attained in the future.
 Some of these sites are listed under chapter webpages.

+Hunting and Fishing - TPE-owned sites are open to fishing.
 Most TPE-owned sites are open to some level of hunting, but that varies by location.
-See our hunting webpage for site specific details.
+See our hunting and fishing webpage for site specific details.